 Figure 2.3.
 Popular exchanges for trading

 With ever-growing popularity of cryptocurrency trading, there comes a risk of security breaches and attacks.
-The crypto industry has matured over time but on the other side it has opened doors for channelizing illegal assets.
+The crypto industry has matured over time but it has opened doors for channelizing illegal assets.
 Criminals often consider this market place as a potential target for their illicit activities due to lack of regulations and compliance for cryptocurrency operations.
-Money sourced from different criminal activities are stored in form of cryptocurrencies to avoid being tracked.
+Money sourced from different criminal activities are stored in form of cryptocurrencies to avoid being tracked CITE NEEDED.
+WHAT DOES THE PRECEDING HAVE TO DO WITH THE CRYPTOCURRENCY?

 The crypto world has experienced several attacks and thefts which caused considerable loss of funds.
 The largest bitcoin exchange, Mt.
-Gox, was hacked in early 2014 where bitcoins valued at approximately $460 million were stolen by hackers.
+Gox, was hacked in early 2014 where bitcoins valued at approximately $460 million were stolen by hackers CITE NEEDED.
 This incident forced them to file for bankruptcy.
-Recently, in January 2018, it was reported that NEM tokens of worth $533 million was stolen from Tokyo based exchange Coinchek [7].
+In January 2018, it was reported that NEM tokens worth $533 million were stolen from Tokyo based exchange Coinchek [7].
 This industry is almost unregulated which makes it extremely difficult to hold any authorities accountable in case of any such scam.
-Due to the anonymous nature of transactions, senders and recipients are unidentifiable which is the main road-block for implementing KYC and AML compliance.
+Due to the anonymous nature of transactions, senders and recipients are unidentifiable which is the main road-block for implementing KYC??? and AML???
+DEFINE ALL ACRONYMS ON FIRST USE compliance.
 Moreover, since exchanges and wallet services operate across the globe, regulating them under any geographical jurisdiction of law enforcement is quite difficult.
+THIS IS YOUR OPINION.
+YOU ARE STATING CONCLUSIONS AS FACTS WITHOUT JUSTIFCATION FOR THEM.
+THAT MAKES THEM YOUR OPINIONS.

 The diagram below (Figure 2.4) illustrates the major milestones that have occurred in the roughly decade-long existence of the cryptocurrency world.

+NEVER USE SOMEONE ELSE’S FIGURES OR TABLES

 Figure 2.4.
 Cryptocurrency milestones [8]